kkkgo/UE-DDNS/README.md

 /root/myhomeddns.03k.org@cloudflare_IPV4_URL.sh:
 -rwxrwxrwx 1 root root 12K Mar  8 18:57 myhomeddns.03k.org@cloudflare_IPV4_URL.sh
 ```
 Finally, you'll get a custom DDNS script in the current directory that you can try to `sh xxxx@xxx.sh` to test it.
+After the script is generated, you can 'rm ue-ddns.sh'.
 Depending on what DNS service provider you choose and what options you customize, the script looks like this:
 ```shell
 2023-03-08 23:20:58 CST
 URL IP : 218.56.43.21